sandeshsb9/Movie_website/README.md

 ---

-**Thank you for checking out Sbmovies!
+**Thank you for checking out thsi reposittory !
 If you have any questions or suggestions, feel free to reach out.**